Skip to main content

 What Is a Puppy Sale Agreement (England & Wales)?

-The legal landscape for puppy sales in England is shaped by several important pieces of legislation.
+The legal environment for puppy sales in England is shaped by several important pieces of legislation.
 Lucy's Law 2020 (The Animal Welfare (Licensing of Activities Involving Animals) (England) (Amendment) Regulations 2019, effective 6 April 2020) bans the sale of puppies under five months of age by pet shops or commercial dealers who are not the animal's breeder, making direct breeder-to-buyer sales mandatory.
 The Microchipping of Dogs (England) Regulations 2015 require all puppies to be microchipped and registered on a government-compliant database before they are 8 weeks old, with the breeder responsible for this obligation before any sale.
 The Animal Welfare (Licensing of Activities Involving Animals) (England) Regulations 2018 require breeders who produce three or more litters per year or advertise puppies for sale to hold a star-rated Dog Breeding Licence from their local authority.
 The overarching Animal Welfare Act 2006 imposes a duty of care on all persons responsible for animals.

 Where the seller is acting in the course of a business — including as a licensed commercial breeder — and the buyer is a consumer, the Consumer Rights Act 2015 applies to the transaction.
 This means the puppy must be of satisfactory quality, fit for purpose, and as described, and the buyer has statutory remedies including the right to a full refund within 30 days if the puppy does not conform to contract at the time of sale.

-This Puppy Sale Agreement template documents all information required by responsible breeders and informed buyers: the seller's Lucy's Law compliance and breeder licence details, the puppy's full identity including microchip number, breed, date of birth, and Kennel Club registration, the parental health screening results, vaccination and veterinary records, any health guarantee offered by the breeder, and the buyer's legal obligations including re-registering the microchip and providing appropriate care under the Animal Welfare Act 2006.
+The United Kingdom Puppy Sale Agreement (England & Wales) Puppy Sale Agreement template documents all information required by responsible breeders and informed buyers: the seller's Lucy's Law compliance and breeder licence details, the puppy's full identity including microchip number, breed, date of birth, and Kennel Club registration, the parental health screening results, vaccination and veterinary records, any health guarantee offered by the breeder, and the buyer's legal obligations including re-registering the microchip and providing appropriate care under the Animal Welfare Act 2006.

 When Do You Need a Puppy Sale Agreement (England & Wales)?